pharmpy/pharmpy/docs/index.rst

 * Complex tools to for example optimize the iiv structure or residual error of a model
 * CLI supporting operations on datasets and models and running tools

+We encourage your contribution to the Pharmpy project!
+You can report issues and post suggestions of features via GitHub issues (to `Pharmpy <https://github.com/pharmpy/pharmpy/issues>`_ or to `pharmr <https://github.com/pharmpy/pharmr/issues>`_).
+If you want to contribute with code you can find more information under :ref:`contribute`.

 Pharmpy is maintained by the Uppsala University Pharmacometrics group and is an open-source project.

 .. toctree::